 Direction

-You cycle back onto Burgraben and follow the road northwards until it joins Bahnhofstraße.
-There you can leave your bike again and walk the way to the station via Bahnhofstraße.
+Cycle back onto Burgraben and follow the road northwards until it joins Bahnhofstraße.
+You can return your bike there and walk to the railway station via Bahnhofstraße.

-If you still have time and fancy a dip in the cool water, you can pay a visit to the Staffelsee, which is only a few minutes away by bike.
-To do so, cycle towards the station and follow the subway south of the station along Seeblickweg and Bergstraße to the lake.
-Here you will find a beautiful lido with a snack bar.
+If you still have time and fancy a dip in the cool water, you can pay a visit to Staffelsee, which is just a few minutes' cycle away.
+To do this, cycle towards the railway station and follow the subway south of the station via Seeblickweg and Bergstraße to the lake.
+There is a lovely lido with a snack bar here.

 Tour map